Asmat people: Culture and subsistence

 The natural environment has been a major factor affecting the Asmat, as their culture and way of life are heavily dependent on the rich natural resources found in their forests, rivers, and seas.
 The Asmat mainly subsist on starch from the sago palm (Metroxylon sagu), supplemented by grubs of the sago beetle (Rhynchophorus bilineatus), crustaceans, fish, forest game, and other items gathered from their forests and waters.

 Materials for canoes, dwellings, and woodcarvings are also all gathered locally, and thus their culture and biodiversity are intertwined.
-Due to the daily flooding which occurs in many parts of their land, Asmat dwellings have typically been built two or more meters above the ground, raised on wooden posts.
+Due to the daily flooding which occurs in many parts of their land, Asmat dwellings, jew, have typically been built two or more meters above the ground, raised on wooden posts.
 In some inland regions, the Asmat have lived in tree houses, sometimes as high as 25 meters from the ground.
 The Asmat have traditionally placed great emphasis on the veneration of ancestors, particularly those who were accomplished warriors.

 Asmat art consists of elaborate stylized wood carvings such as the bisj pole and is designed to honour ancestors.
 Many Asmat artifacts have been collected by the world's museums, among the most notable of which are those found in the Michael C. Rockefeller Collection at the Metropolitan Museum of Art in New York City and the Tropenmuseum in Amsterdam.
 Asmat art is widely collected in major Western museums despite the difficulty in visiting the remote region to collect work; the "exceptionally expressive" art "caused a sensation in art-collecting circles" which led to large-scale collecting expeditions in the post-WWII era, according to art scholar and ethnologist Dirk A.M.
 Smidt.
-One of the most comprehensive collections of Asmat Art can be found in the American Museum of Asmat Art at the University of St. Thomas in St. Paul, Minnesota.
+One of the most comprehensive collections of Asmat art can be found in the American Museum of Asmat Art at the University of St. Thomas in St. Paul, Minnesota.

 Traditionally, many Asmat men practiced polygamy by marrying more than one woman.
 In many cases, men were expected to marry a male relative's wife when that relative dies, lest the widow and orphans be left without a source of protection or economic support.
 Schneebaum reported that many Asmat men had long-term ritual sexual/friendship relationships (mbai) with other men, although the prevalence of this practice has been disputed by others.
 In the mbai system, male partners were also known to share their wives in a practice called papitsj.
 It is probable that missionary influence in the last several decades has reduced the occurrence of both mbai and papitsj.

 Headhunting raids were an important element of Asmat culture until missionaries suppressed the practice, which, according to some accounts, persisted into the 1990s.
 The death of an adult, even by disease, was believed to be caused by an enemy, and relatives sought to take a head in an endless cycle of revenge and propitiation of ancestors.
 Heads were thought necessary for the rituals in which boys were initiated into manhood.
 Cannibalism was a subsidiary feature of the rituals that followed the taking of heads.